2008 Glenrothes by-election

+A by-election for the United Kingdom parliamentary constituency of Glenrothes was held on 6 November 2008, following the death of incumbent Labour Party MP John MacDougall.
+It was won by Lindsay Roy, who held the seat for Labour.

 Background

 Fife is traditionally a stronghold for the Labour Party.
 MacDougall had held Glenrothes and its forerunner, Central Fife, since 2001, when he succeeded Henry McLeish.
 Willie Hamilton had previously represented the area, which has elected Labour MPs since Hamilton won West Fife from the Communist Party of Great Britain in 1950.

+MacDougall died of pleural mesothelioma on 13 August 2008, aged 60.
+Pleural Mesothelioma is a rare form of lung cancer caused by prolonged exposure to asbestos.

+The writ to trigger a by-election was moved on 7 October.
+By tradition, the polling date was decided by the vacating MP's party—Labour—and set for Thursday, 6 November.